Harris summons Americans to reject political divisions, warns of consequences posed by a Trump win

 “That is one of the reasons I became a prosecutor.
 To protect people like Wanda,” Harris said.

-Outlining her career as a prosecutor, state attorney general, senator and now vice president, Harris said, “My entire career I’ve only had one client: the people."
+Outlining her work as a prosecutor, state attorney general, senator and now vice president, Harris declared, “My entire career I’ve only had one client: the people."
 Meanwhile, she said Trump has only ever acted in the interests of "the only client he has ever had: himself.”

 As she took the stage, she saw a sea of female delegates and Democratic supporters wearing white — the color of women’s suffrage, the movement that culminated with American women securing the right to vote in 1920.